geodynamics/pylith/docs/user/examples/reverse-2d/meshing-cubit.md

 :::

 :::{important}
-In addition to providing nodesets for the fault and splay, it is also important to provide nodesets defining the buried edges of these two surfaces.
+In addition to providing sidesets for the fault and splay, it is also important to provide nodesets defining the buried edges of these two surfaces.
 In 2D this consists of a single vertex for each surface.
 This information is required by PyLith to form the corresponding cohesive cells defining fault surfaces.
 :::